pinecone-io/sample-apps/shop-the-look/README.md

 ## 💃🏻 Overview

-Shop The Look is an advanced multimodal search engine for finding outfit inspiration built using Pinecone Serverless, Google's Multimodal Embedding Model, and assets from Pexels.
+Shop The Look is a multimodal search engine for finding outfit inspiration built using Pinecone Serverless, Google's Multimodal Embedding Model, and assets from Pexels.

 This sample application is a great starting point for you to build your own multimodal search engine for your use cases.
-Simply clone it, run it locally or deploy it to Vercel, and customize it to make it your own.
+Clone it, run it locally or deploy it to Vercel, and customize it to make it your own.

 ## 💡 Features